-Figure 1
+Figure 1 Change in Retirees

 Prior to the passage of Public Law 98-94, the military retirement system was pay-as-you-go, with the services funding their respective liabilities from their annual appropriations.
 In 1984, Congress created the Military Retirement Fund and established "an aggregate entry-age normal cost funding method" (Valuation of the Military Retirement System, 2012, page 12) that requires the services to pay for the normal cost of retirement and the Treasury to make payments to eliminate the unfunded liability, which equaled \$530 billion when the fund was established.
 This unfunded liability now stands at \$1 trillion.
 Unlike Social Security, however, which has dedicated receipts to pay current beneficiaries, with any excess used to purchase non-market debt securities, the Military Retirement Fund exists solely as an appropriation line item, through DoD or Treasury.
-In Fiscal Year 2010, the pension fund paid beneficiaries \$50.6B;

-the services paid \$20.4B into the fund, the Treasury paid \$63.1B, and the fund itself earned interest income of \$10.1B.
+In Fiscal Year 2010, the pension fund paid beneficiaries \$50.6B; the services paid \$20.4B into the fund, the Treasury paid \$63.1B, and the fund itself earned interest income of \$10.1B.
 The earned interest is of note, though, as this comes from special Treasury "obligations" unavailable to the public.
 These securities carry a market rate of interest as determined by the Secretary of Treasury (Valuation of the Military Retirement System, 2012, page 17).
-The most telling statistic is the statement of assets, which shows an asset balance of \$321 billion in the Military Retirement Fund, although all but \$25 million of these assets consists of intragovernmental securities or interest from intragovernmental securities.
-Of course, the only way to satisfy the future obligations associated with intragovernmental securities is through borrowing, use of tax receipts, or other governmental income (CBO, 2012).
+The most telling statistic is the statement of assets, which shows an asset balance of \$321 billion in the Military Retirement Fund, although all but \$25 million of these assets consists of intra-governmental securities or interest from intra-governmental securities.
+Of course, the only way to satisfy the future obligations associated with intra-governmental securities is through borrowing, use of tax receipts, or other governmental income (CBO, 2012).

-The other issue of interest is equity.
-While we have explored the discrepancy between the U.S. 20-year vesting versus the vesting policies of our closest allies, what do we see in the data?
+The other issue of interest is equity within the current US system.
 Of the 1.4M current active duty retirees who chose to retire (non-disability retirees excluding retired reservists), more than half retire at 20 years of service (51.9 percent), 63 percent retire within the first two years of eligibility, and almost 73 percent retire within their first three years of eligibility.
-(Valuation of the Military Retirement System, 2012) This suggests there is pent up demand to retire and that some people may extend their time of service in the military simply to avoid the loss of retirement benefits14.
-Lest we overstate this case, though, consider the time period when DoD offered a temporary retirement, from 1993 to 2002.
-Members could be eligible to retire with as little as 15 years of service, accepting a 1% reduction for each year of service less than 20 years, up to a maximum of a 5% reduction in their immediate annuity; however, any member accepting early retirement was treated as a regular military retiree concerning any cost of living protection.
+(Valuation of the Military Retirement System, 2012) This suggests there may be pent up demand to retire and that some people may extend their time of service in the military simply to avoid the loss of retirement benefits.
+However, from 1993 to 2002, DoD temporarily offered members the opportunity to retire with as little as 15 years of service, accepting a 1% reduction for each year of service less than 20 years, up to a maximum of a 5% reduction in their immediate annuity; however, any member accepting early retirement was treated as a regular military retiree concerning any cost of living protection.
 During this time, only 2.5% of all eligible officers and 3.4% of all eligible enlisted members accepted this offer, for a blended take rate of 3%.

-14 Members selected for separation involuntarily may receive a lump sum payment that is based on their rank and years of service.
+&lt;sup>13 Members selected for separation involuntarily may receive a lump sum payment that is based on their rank and years of service.
 For example, an E-6 with 15 years of service would receive approximately \$62,000.
 A captain (O-3) with 8 years of service would receive approximately \$52,000.
 There are many stipulations, though, to earn full involuntary separation pay.